All Episodes

 Why is he still alive?

-I'd be a lot more synthetic, actually.
+I'd be a lot more sympathetic, actually.

 I'd be like, okay, well, at least they're right.

-Yeah, I mean, if l let's say I was in Saudi Arabia and some British person put a bomb somewhere and killed 52 people, I would be more than happy to go on Saudi Arabia TV and say, yeah, boil him.
+Yeah, I mean, let's say I was in Saudi Arabia and some British person put a bomb somewhere and killed 52 people.

 Yeah, obviously.

-You know, why are why is he still here?
+You know, why is he still here?

 Yes.

-English patriotism is on the table, and we have to deal with it somehow.
+English patriotism is on the table and we have to deal with it somehow.

 And yes, we are a diverse one too.